Project Portfolio Management Strategy Guide

 Time Tracking and Management

 To manage a project, project managers must know how the work is progressing compared to the master schedule and budget.
 Tracking user time works wonderfully for this.
-It also helps ensure team accountability, increase productivity, improve decision-making and enhance project planning.
+It also helps ensure team accountability, increase productivity, improve decision-making, and enhance project planning.

 Cost and Budget Management

 Every project involves costs.
 The larger and more complex the project, the more costly to execute in terms of time and money.
-To secure project funding, a solid project budget plan is key, as it provides the basis for project costs control and has a direct effect on the company’s financial viability.
+To secure project funding, a solid project budget plan is key, as it provides the basis for project cost control and has a direct effect on the company’s financial viability.